-The District's unrestricted net position as of December 31, 2015 is \$(73,661,156).
-In the current and previous years, the District transferred bond proceeds to Town for the construction of facilities benefiting both Districts pursuant to the Regional Facilities Construction Agreements.
+The District has a deficit in unrestricted net position.
+In the current and previous years, the District transferred debt proceeds to Town for the construction of facilities benefiting both Districts pursuant to the Regional Facilities Construction Agreements.
 The long-term debt which funded the construction of these facilities remains an obligation of the District.